MUNComputerScienceSociety/ABALookup/README.md

     grunt compile

-See [the README file in the JS folder](public/js/README.md) and [the README file in the Sass folder](public/sass/README.md) for more information about how they're organised.
+See [the README file in the JS folder](public/js/README.md) and [the README file in the Sass folder](public/sass/README.md) for more information about how they're organized.

 Unit tests
 ----------